Emilius R. Ciampa

 Emilius’ sons Roger and Elroy were both born while he was in Florida, and a few years later, in 1930, his youngest son Edwin was born.
 In 1937 Emilius’ middle son Elroy died from complications resulting from a skating accident and not long afterwards, he and his first wife divorced.

 In 1941, Emilius completed “The Supreme Sacrifice,” a World War I memorial for the Oak Grove Cemetery in Medford, MA.
 The large statue depicts a standing World War I soldier with his arms extended out at his sides and his face turned slightly toward heaven.
 He completed several other war memorials in the following years including the Veteran’s Memorial in Mt.
-Hope Cemetery, Boston and the 22 foot high “Angel of Victory and Peace”, which is in Oak Grove Cemetery in Medford.
+Hope Cemetery, Boston; the 22 foot high “Angel of Victory and Peace”, located in Oak Grove Cemetery in Medford; and the Victory statue, located next to the courthouse in Framingham, MA.
 Many of his biggest projects were commissioned for the Commonwealth of Massachusetts, the City of Boston, and various other towns and cities within Massachusetts, though he also did considerable work in other parts of the country.

 He also completed numerous life-size portraits in bronze, granite, or marble, such as the statue of Tobin near the Hatch Shell, as well as numerous plaques which can be found throughout Boston, including the Boston University Bridge Plaque, the Veteran’s Memorial in the State House, the Amelia Earhardt memorial on the Mystic River Dam, the plaque for the Paul Revere Mall, and the Arthur Feidler plaque at the Arthur Fiedler Bridge (all in the greater Boston area).

 Ciampa married his second wife, Elsie, in 1956, and the year after they were married, he began managing the Caproni Galleries in the South End of Boston.
 The gallery specialized in antique reproductions, and was one of the last galleries in the world that was allowed to make molds directly from the ancient statues in Europe.
 In 1960, the Caproni Galleries were sold and Ciampa moved everything into his home studio in Lexington MA.

 He continued to sculpt for over 30 more years, well into his 90s, producing other important works.
 However, in his later years he did far more painting than sculpturing, as painting was a much less difficult medium to work with.
 He always gave away his paintings to his family and friends and whoever else came to visit him at his house.
 He enjoyed both watercolor and oil painting, and painted profusely until just before his death, which came just one week short of his 100th birthday.

 Emilius stated that “As sculptors, we owe to each of their memories the best our creative imaginations can conceive and our hands produce.”